BIRD-Laboratories/CODDash/README.md

 ## On Host Machine
 Download Proxmox ISO, install Proxmox.

-## On Manager VM
+## On Proxmox.
 Create a new VM with a distro of your choosing.
 This is recommended to be Rocky Linux.

 Install packages found in requirements.
 Fill in blanks in config.json.
+Use the built in shell.

 ### Guided Install